jklasa/heartbeat/docs/6Ds/data.md

 This Tweet corpus is a recent development, so training data is likely close to the distribution of current Tweets.
 Further, the model was designed from exploration of language shifting, so it is designed with time and change in mind.
 This is perfect for the application of Heartbeat since its modus operandi is the analysis of Tweet data over time.

+Since this is a pre-trained model, there was fortunately no need to store or handle a 124M Tweet corpus.

 ### Inference Data